VedanshMaheshwari/TrapHive/README.md

 # TrapHive

 TrapHive is a modular honeypot framework designed to collect and analyze attack patterns through simulated SSH and HTTP (WordPress) vulnerable services.
-This tool enables security researchers and professionals to gather threat intelligence by monitoring attacker behavior in a controlled environment.
+This tool enables security researchers and professionals to gather threat intelligence by monitoring attacker's behavior in a controlled environment.

 ## Features